xaviguasch/codewars-katas-collection/02-fundamentals--7-kyu/notes.md

-n045 - **Breaking chocolate problem** Redo the problem again, I didn't understand the premise originally! n049 - **Are the numbers in order** Check totally different alternative solutions n051 - **Small enough?** Check alternative solution
+n045 - **Breaking chocolate problem** Redo the problem again, I didn't understand the premise originally! n049 - **Are the numbers in order** Check totally different alternative solutions n051 - **Small enough?** Check alternative solution n052 - **The Coupon Code** Hesitated with using the right method to compare dates